Planned works

 When we need to carry out planned engineering works, such as replacing tracks or upgrading signalling systems, we might need to close a section of track for 24 hours or longer to complete the upgrade work efficiently and safely.

-Trains run 24 hours a day, 365 days a year, so there’s no time when the network isn’t being used, meaning works can cause some disruption for passengers and businesses.
+Trains run 24 hours a day, 365 days a year, so there’s no time when the network isn’t being used.
+This means work can cause some disruption for passengers and businesses.
+We plan works for times that cause the least disruption to you.
+This includes Bank Holidays, Sundays, and overnight when the network is less busy.

-Why we carry out planned works over bank holidays
+Why we work over bank holidays

 Watch to find out why we work over bank holidays

-How we’re reducing the time planned works take
+Reducing the time planned works take

 We’re investing all the time in new machinery and processes to speed up our planned works while maintaining high levels of safety for workers and passengers on our railway – the safest railway in Europe.